-Wisconsin, a citizen of the United States and a member of GCO.
-(Amended Compl. ¶¶ 5-6).
+6).
 Goyke is a frequent visitor to the State of Georgia and has engaged in activities involving firearms, including the recreational shooting of handguns, while in the State of Georgia.
-(Amended Compl. ¶¶ 23-25).
+(Compl. ¶¶ 23-25).
 Judge Toomer serves as the Fulton County, Georgia Probate Judge.
-(Amended Compl. ¶ 7).
-James Brock serves as the Clerk of the Probate Court of Fulton County.
-(Amended Compl. ¶ 48).
+(Compl. ¶ 7).

-On June 19, 2008, John Monroe, counsel for GCO and Goyke, allegedly wrote to Judge Toomer's office asking if Goyke would be permitted to apply for a Georgia firearms license (hereinafter "GFL") pursuant to O.C.G.A. § 16-11-129.
-(Amended Compl. ¶¶ 12, 14, 34).
+On June 19, 2008, John Monroe, counsel for GCO and Goyke, allegedly wrote to Judge Toomer's office asking if Goyke would permitted to apply for a Georgia firearms be license (hereinafter "GFL") pursuant to O.C.G.A. § 16-11-129.
+(Compl. ¶¶ 12, 14, 31).
 Plaintiffs allege that Judge Toomer's clerk responded in writing expressing his opinion that Goyke would not be allowed to apply for a GFL as the law governing the issuance of GFL's does not make any exceptions allowing persons who are not residents of the State of Georgia to be granted a GFL.
-(Amended Compl. ¶¶ 1, 3, 35).
+(Compl. $\P\P$ 1, 3, 32).
 There is no indication that Judge Toomer was in any way involved in the preparation of this response or that she was even aware that such an inquiry had been received by her clerk.
-(Amended Compl., generally).
+(Compl., generally).
+Likewise, there is no indication that Goyke actually applied for a GFL at any point or took any other steps to challenge or verify the opinion of this member of Judge Toomer's staff.
+(Id.).